Institute of Engineering and Science IPS Academy

-Institute Of Engineering & Science IPS Academy Indore (अभियांत्रिकी एवं विज्ञान संस्थान आई.पी.एस. अकादमी इंदौर) is an Autonomous engineering education institution under UGC guidelines, located at Indore city beside NH-3 in Madhya pradesh state, India.
+Institute Of Engineering & Science IPS Academy Indore (अभियांत्रिकी एवं विज्ञान संस्थान आई.पी.एस. अकादमी इंदौर) is an Autonomous engineering education institution affiliated to RGPV BHOPAL under UGC guidelines, located at Indore city beside NH-3 in Madhya pradesh state, India.
 It was established in Indore on 19 October 1999 after securing approval of the All India Council for Technical Education, New Delhi, and Government of Madhya Pradesh to commence in the 1999–2000 academic year.
 It ranks among the top 45 private engineering institutions in India.

 It offers a 4-year undergraduate program in Fire Tech and Safety Engineering.
 The academy is affiliated to Rajiv Gandhi Proudyogiki Vishwavidyalaya Bhopal, the Technical University of Madhya Pradesh and is approved by the All India Council for Technical Education (AICTE) New Delhi, Government of Madhya Pradesh, and Directorate Of Technical Education Bhopal.

 History

 Institute Of Engineering & Science IPS Academy is one of the sixteen colleges of the IPS Academy, which is a successor to Indore Public School.
 The Government of Madhya Pradesh accorded permission to open a self-supporting and self-financing engineering Institute, and thus, in October 1999, the Institute Of Engineering & Science IPS Academy Indore came into existence.